zpl-c/blog/_posts/2021-zpl-rect-partitioning.md

 Hi there!

 The math module has received a small upgrade in form of a new set of utility functions for partitioning rectangles.
 We found [Martin Cohen's](https://halt.software/dead-simple-layouts/)  **RectCut** approach very useful for sketching out basic layouts for our apps.
-Our implementation brings in a new type called `zpl_aabb2`, providing a simple bounding box you can easily cut, contract or extend.
-We highly recommend to check out the posted link above for the rationale behind this approach.
+Our implementation brings in a new type called `zpl_aabb2`, providing a simple bounding box you can easily cut, contract, or extend.
+We highly recommend checking out the posted link above for the rationale behind this approach.

 On top of that, new conversion methods have been made to easily switch between `zpl_rect2` and `zpl_aabb2`, as well as a bunch of utility methods that should help you out getting started!